BradDeveloper/Rblx-Sphere-Collisions/README.md

 # Rblx-Sphere-Collisions
 Handles collisions for a sphere

-##Notice: Only UpVector collisions are handled as that is the only thing I needed for a project!
+**Notice: Only UpVector (Top) collisions are handled as that is the only thing I needed for a project.

-##Supported:
+## Supported
--Part
+- Part
--Sphere
+- Sphere
--Cylinder
+- Cylinder
--Wedge
+- Wedge
--CornerWedge
+- CornerWedge

-##Not Supported
+## Not Supported
--MeshParts
+- MeshPart
--SpecialMeshes
+- SpecialMesh